plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.5 Cercle Members

-Each Cercle has a group of ***"Cercle Members"*** who may represent its Rôles in its Governance Process.
+Each Cercle has a group of ***"Cercle Members"*** who may represent its Rôles in its Processus de Gouvernance.

 A Cercle's Cercle Members include all Associés filling its Cercle Lead Rôle, as well as each Associé serving as Rôle Lead for a Rôle in the Cercle.
-If a Rôle has multiple Rôle Leads, a Cercle may adopt a Politique to limit how many of them represent that Rôle as Cercle Members in its Governance Process.
+If a Rôle has multiple Rôle Leads, a Cercle may adopt a Politique to limit how many of them represent that Rôle as Cercle Members in its Processus de Gouvernance.

 #### 1.5.1 Cercle Reps